 Social Learning Through Technological Inventions in Low-Impact Individual Mobility: The Cases of Sparrow and Gizmo

-Brown, Halina Szejnwald and Carbone, Catherine, "Social Learning Through Technological Inventions in Low-Impact Individual Mobility: The Cases of Sparrow and Gizmo" (2004).
-International Development, Community, and Environment.
-421.
+Brown, Halina Szejnwald and Carbone, Catherine, "Social Learning Through Technological Inventions in Low-Impact Individual Mobility: The Cases of Sparrow and Gizmo" (2006).
+Sustainability and Social Justice.
+391.